 In Cal Newport’s Digital Minimalism, one of Newport’s primary goals is to get smartphone users to switch to a more “intentional” use of technology.
 What does intentional use mean?
-Intentionality means that you make technology support your goals, not the other way around.
-When you use tech to achieve what you want, not what it wants, that’s intentional — your intent.
-In contrast, when we let technology define our path on the internet, such that we end up getting pulled into distracting paths that we don’t want to take, we’re not following our intent but rather someone else’s.
+Intentionality means that you make technology to support your goals, not the other way around.
+When you use tech to achieve what you want, not what it wants, that’s intentional—your intent.
+In contrast, when we let technology define our path on the internet, such as getting pulled into distracting paths we don’t want to take, we’re not following our intent but rather someone else’s.
 In that case, we become used by technology (usually for commercial purposes) rather than using technology for our intents and purposes.

-For example, we might start out trying to work on a novel but soon end up watching funny cat videos.
+For example, we might start out trying to work on a novel but soon end up watching funny public freakout videos.
 We might want to send a message to a family member and then find ourselves scanning news feeds for an hour.
 We might try to learn about new events going on in the city only to find that we get pulled onto Amazon buying things we don’t need.
-In these cases, technology hijacks our intent and sends us on a wayward path to fulfill someone else’s intent — to accrue viewing time, product purchases, or other.
+In these cases, technology hijacks our intent and sends us on a wayward path to fulfill someone else’s intent—to accrue viewing time, product purchases, or time on page.

 Making your own rules